 The Hale House attic en suite renovation reveal is here!
 We completed this project earlier this Spring and have been excitedly sitting on the photos, waiting for the time to reveal this project.
-We had to wait because this en suite bathroom is featured on the cover of Jeffrey Court’s new coffee table book, The Tiled Home!
+We had to wait because this en suite bathroom is featured on the cover of Jeffrey Court’s new coffee table book, The Tiled Home.
 And now we can finally reveal the rest of the Hale House project!

 Renovating older homes in charming Minneapolis and St. Paul neighborhoods is our sweet spot.
 These homes often come with rich histories, prime locations, and confining floor plans.

 Our clients, a young family of three, in the Hale neighborhood of Minneapolis had the perfect location, just blocks from Lake Nokomis.
 However, their existing bedroom and bathroom count was restraining.
-With hopes of staying in this home long term they needed to make the existing attic space more functional for their family.
+With hopes of staying in this home long-term they needed to make the existing attic space more functional for their family.

-Our team built a new grand bedroom suite with a stylish and functional bathroom, walk-in closet and additional room for a future nursery or home office, which is very useful these days!
+Our team built a new grand bedroom suite with a stylish and functional bathroom, walk-in closet, and additional room for a future nursery or home office, which is very useful these days!

 These homeowners had a very clear vision for their bathroom: black and white with warm wood elements.
 We partnered with our friends at Jeffrey Court to showcase the amazing tile selections in their collection with The Home Depot.
-Blending the quality and style of Jeffrey Court and accessibility of The Home Depot during a pandemic, it was a perfect fit for this project.
+Blending the quality and style of Jeffrey Court and the accessibility of The Home Depot during a pandemic, it was a perfect fit for this project.

-The three types of mosaic tile we used are all natural stone, marble and basalt.
+The three types of mosaic tile we used are all natural stone, marble, and basalt.
 I absolutely love the texture and pattern interest in the Hudson Carrara White on the shower walls, grounded by the Riverfall basalt mosaic in a chevron pattern on the shower floor.

 Century Star Natural Stone Mosaic on the floor throughout adds deep color variation to the neutral palette of the room.
 All three mosaics are timeless and fitting to the home’s age.

 This attic renovation to complete a new grand en suite is going to help this family stay in the home and neighborhood they love for years to come.
-It brings true sentiment to make your home work for you.
+It brings true sentiment to make your homework for you.

 Live In The Details ®